ajLapid718/YahooFantasyBasketballScript/README.md

 - **My PATH**:
   - Put chromedriver.exe into your Local Disc (C:)!
   - Check out the YouTube videos for installing chromedriver by DevNami or Artur Spirin!
-  - If all else fails, be sure to check out the "Getting Started" section of Google's ChromeDriver support page
+  - If all else fails, be sure to check out the "Getting Started" section of Google's ChromeDriver support page!
 - **My Highline Version**: 1.7.8
   - This is necessary for the Full Version to operate properly!
   - The command for this is `gem install highline`, and feel free to check out their GitHub!